HTTPArchive/almanac.httparchive.org/src/content/en/2019/security.md

 | RSA Keys (%)  | 48.67%  | 58.8%  |
 | ECDA Keys (%) | 21.47%  | 26.41% |

-<figcaption>Figure 4.
+<figcaption>Figure 5.
 Authentication key types used.</figcaption>
 </figure>

-Whilst ECDSA keys are stronger, which allows the use of smaller keys, and demonstrate better performance than their RSA counterparts, concerns around backwards compatibility, and complications in supporting both in the meantime, do prevent some website operators from migrating.
+Whilst ECDSA keys are stronger, which allows the use of smaller keys and demonstrate better performance than their RSA counterparts, concerns around backwards compatibility, and complications in supporting both in the meantime, do prevent some website operators from migrating.

 ### Forward secrecy
 [Forward secrecy](https://en.wikipedia.org/wiki/Forward_secrecy) is a property of some key exchange mechanisms that secures the connection in such a way that it prevents each connection to a server from being exposed even in case of a future compromise of the server's private key.
 This is well understood within the security community as desirable on all TLS connections to safeguard the security of those connections.
 It was introduced as an optional configuration in 2008 with TLSv1.2 and has become mandatory in 2018 with TLSv1.3 requiring the use of Forward Secrecy.